sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 An Event comprises of an Event Destination and a linked Data Extension.
 The Event Destination will be the Attribute Group that we created earlier and we will add serialized Event Data to the linked Data Extension using the contactEvents method.

-In this next workflow, we will simulate the behavior when an existing Contact updates their preference data on an external platform, for example on a website.
+In this workflow, we will simulate the behavior when an existing Contact updates their preference data on an external platform, for example on a website.
 When this Event occurs, the Contact preference data will be serialized into a Data Extension and the Contact will enter an Interaction.

 1. The first step is to define the properties for an Event.
 Events are created from Data Designer in Contact Builder.
-Open **Contact Builder** from the Data & Analytics menu and from the dropdown menu on the **Create Attribute Group** button, select **Create New Event**.
+Open **Contact Builder** from the Data & Analytics menu, then from the dropdown menu on the **Create Attribute Group** button, select **Create New Event**.

 2. In the Create New Event dialog, add a unique name in the Name field, assign an event key in the Event Key field and then select the Attribute Group you created earlier.
 This creates a relationship between the Event and Event Destination.
 Make a note of the event key as you will use this later with the contactEvents method.

   ![Create New Event](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/create-new-event.png "Creating a new Event in Contact Builder") *Creating a new Event in Contact Builder*

-3. Click **Create** and the Event will be displayed in the Interface.
+3. Click **Create** and the Event will be displayed in the interface.
 Next we need to create a new Data Extension to contain the serialized Event Data.
 Click on the **Create New Data Extension** button.
-This is the preferred method rather than linking to an exisiting Data Extension, as the Data Extension needs to contain additional fields and these are automatically added to the Data Extension when a new Data Extension is created from the Events interface.
+This is the preferred method (rather than linking to an exisiting Data Extension), as Data Extensions that are linked to Events needs to contain additional fields and these are automatically added to a Data Extension when a new Data Extension is created from the Events interface.

 4. In the Create New Data Extension dialog, assign a name to the Data Extension.
 You can optionally complete the additional fields in this step and change the location of the Data Extension.